The War In Syria Has Gotten More Unstable As Turkey Fights US Allies For Control

 in a conversation over WhatsApp.
 “We are protecting it as the key to liberating the rest of the region.”

-Burcu Karakas contributed to this report.
+Burcu Karakas contributed additional reporting to this story.

 Borzou Daragahi is a Middle East correspondent for BuzzFeed News and is based in Istanbul.